JTP709/Emergency-Event-Manager/readme.md

 The application takes advantage of a simple and free open weather API from [Open Weather Map](https://openweathermap.org/api) to provide the user current weather information.
 The weather currently provides local information for my location in Cincinnati, OH.

+In addition to location specific weather, this application draws information on local businesses using the [Foursquare API](https://developer.foursquare.com/).
+This data is used to provide the Emergency Manager with information from businesses that may be impacted by an ongoing emergency event.

 This application was writen in JavaScript, using the powerful [Knockout.js framework.](http://knockoutjs.com/)

 ### Demo Version